by Kenneth Lisenbee

 In Manhattan, Marjorie embarked upon what would become her lifelong passion for collecting decorative art objects, 18th-century French furniture and rare antiques.
 She enrolled in art courses at the Metropolitan Museum of Art and gradually developed a refined and discerning eye.
 She sought advice and tutorage from one of the world's preeminent art dealers, Sir Joseph Duveen.
 Her earliest purchases included a 1736 Beauvais tapestry designed by François Boucher, Aubusson carpets, antique lace, Louis XVI furniture. and paintings by Thomas Gainsborough, Rubens and other artists.
 In 1925, Marjorie bought the Hapsburg Imperial Bridal Veil, which her eldest daughter Adelaide Brevoort Hutton wore during her January 1927 wedding to Thomas Wells Durant.
 (In 1964, Marjorie Merriweather Post donated the historical veil to the Smithsonian, for the textile collection at the National Museum of American History.)

 On July 7, 1920, Marjorie Merriweather Post Close married Edward Francis Hutton in a private ceremony in the Burden mansion at 2 East 92nd Street.
 Her second husband was already a legendary Wall Street broker and financier, and he would prove to be the love of her life.
+It was while the Huttons lived in the Burden mansion that their only child, Nedenia Marjorie Hutton, was born on December 29, 1923.
 During their marriage there was tremendous growth in her company, the construction and furnishing of several large residences, a very active social life and travels on their yacht Hussar, later renamed Sea Cloud.
 Although E. F. Hutton was rich, Marjorie was far richer.
 Edward's brother Franklyn Laws Hutton was the father of Barbara Woolworth Hutton.
 E. F. Hutton's first wife, Blanche Horton, had died during the influenza epidemic of 1917.
 In September 1920, just two months after his marriage to Marjorie, E. F.'s only son, Halcourt Horton Hutton, died after a riding accident at Mill Creek Lodge, his hunting estate in Bay Shore, Long Island.
 E. F. Hutton also owned Laurel Springs, a 16,000-acre shooting plantation and preserve on the Combahee River at Green Pond, South Carolina.

 Together, E. F. and Marjorie Hutton greatly expanded the Postum Cereal Company, Ltd., and in 1922 shares of its common stock were offered for sale to investors.
 In 1923, E. F. Hutton became the chairman of Postum Cereal, and he and Marjorie began an aggressive campaign of acquisitions and diversification into other food products.
 In late 1923, the Postum Cereal Company moved its headquarters from Battle Creek to 342 Madison Avenue in New York City, and in January 1925 the headquarters moved to the Postum Building, at 250 Park Avenue, timed to coincide with the thirtieth anniversary of the company.
 In 1927, the Postum Cereal Company changed its name to simply the Postum Company, reflecting its growth into non-cereal products.
 In 1929, the Postum Company paid $22 million for Clarence Birdseye's Gloucester, Massachusetts-based company, Birds Eye Frosted Foods, which had established the frozen foods industry, and the Postum Company was renamed General Foods Corporation.
 On July 24, 1929, its shares began trading on The New York Stock Exchange.
 Over the years, General Foods became one of the world's largest food businesses, whose well-known brands included Jell-O, Birds Eye, Swans Down cake flour, Walter Baker's Chocolate, Minute Tapioca, Hellman's Mayonnaise, Sanka, Maxwell House Coffee, Kool-Aid, Log Cabin Syrup, Calumet Baking Powder, La France laundry products, Diamond Crystal Salt and many others.
 E. F. Hutton served as the chairman of the board of General Foods until he resigned that position in December 1935.
 Marjorie Merriweather Post Hutton was a shrewd businesswoman, and in April 1936 she joined the board of directors of General Foods, becoming one of the first women to sit on the board of a major American corporation.

-E. F. and Marjorie Hutton had one child, Nedenia Marjorie Hutton, who was born in New York City on December 9, 1923, in the former Burden mansion.
-Nedenia, who was nicknamed "Deenie", was Marjorie's third and last daughter.
-Nedenia Hutton was educated by a tutor while onboard the Sea Cloud during voyages, and attended Miss Hewitt's Classes in New York and The Green Vale School in Old Brookville, New York.
-In 1939, Nedenia Hutton graduated from the Mount Vernon Seminary in Washington, D.C., and later she attended the George Washington University, but dropped out after one year when she decided to become an actress and enrolled in the American School of Dramatic Arts in New York.
+Marjorie Hutton had one child, a daughter, while she was married to Edward Francis Hutton, named Nedenia Marjorie Hutton, who was born in New York City on December 29, 1923, in the Burden mansion at 2 East Ninety-second Street.
+Nedenia, who was nicknamed "Deenie" by her family and those who knew her as a child, was Marjorie's third and last daughter.
+Nedenia Marjorie Hutton was educated by a tutor while onboard the Sea Cloud during voyages, and attended Miss Hewitt's Classes in New York and The Green Vale School in Old Brookville, New York.
+In 1939, Nedenia Hutton graduated from The Mount Vernon Seminary in Washington, D.C., and later she attended The George Washington University, but dropped out after one year when she decided to become an actress (Dina Merrill) and she enrolled in the American Academy of Dramatic Arts in New York City.
+Later, she also studied at Berghof Studios and the Stella Adler Studio.
 In 1945, with the stage name of Dina Merrill, she made her acting début in a Broadway play.
 The beautiful, blond, impeccably elegant and talented Dina Merrill has since performed in over twenty-five feature films and has had roles on Broadway, and she has made over 100 television appearances.
 On March 23, 1946, she married Stanley M. Rumbough, Jr., an industrialist and Colgate heir, and they had three children: Stanley Hutton Rumbough, Nedenia ("Nina") Colgate Rumbough, and David Post Rumbough, who died in 1973 in a motorboat accident while fishing in Gardiner's Bay, off Napeague, at age 23, followed four days later by the death of her mother in Washington.
 After twenty years of marriage, the Rumboughs divorced in 1966.
 Her second marriage was to Oscar-winning actor Cliff Robertson, with the wedding held at Hillwood in Washington.
 Merrill and Robertson divorced in 1986.
 Their daughter Heather Merriweather Robertson died from cancer in 2007.
 Cliff Robertson died in September 2011, at age 88, and lived in Water Mill, New York.
 In 1988, Dina Merrill married Ted Hartley, an actor, producer, investment banker and the chairman of the board of their company, RKO Pictures.
 For many years, Dina Merrill has supported the New York City Mission Society, and she is a trustee of the Eugene O'Neill Theater Center, a director of the Museum of Broadcasting, an Emeritus Trustee of the John F. Kennedy Center for the Performing Arts, and a founder of the Juvenile Diabetes Foundation.
 Nedenia Hutton Hartley and Ted Hartley are longtime sponsors of cultural events of Guild Hall in East Hampton.
 (Visit the Dina Merrill website.)

 Edward, Marjorie and Nedenia spent at least three months of each year at sea on Hussar in 1932 to 1934.
 On these and subsequent voyages the Huttons, their family and guests travelled all over the world, to destinations that included Bermuda, Cuba, Panama, the Galápagos Islands, the South Pacific, Tahiti, Hawaii, various Caribbean islands, Alaska, and European and Mediterranean ports.
 Two months after her divorce from E. F. Hutton in late-1935, Marjorie took possession of the Hussar and rechristened it Sea Cloud.
 At the beginning of World War II, Marjorie offered her yacht to the U. S. government for “one dollar per year by the Navy for use of the Coast Guard” and it was converted to a weather observation vessel.
 In 1944, Sea Cloud was decommissioned and returned to Marjorie and restored for her personal use.
 By 1953, with soaring costs of maintenance and staff expenses for the vessel, Marjorie Post decided to sell the Sea Cloud, and potential buyers included Cuban dictator Fulgencio Batista, the crown prince of Saudi Arabia, Greek shipping magnate Aristotle Onassis and the governments of Argentina, Iran and Portugal.
 The yacht was eventually sold to Florida ship-owner George W. Gibbs, who soon resold Sea Cloud at a profit to Dominican Republican dictator Rafael Trujillo, who renamed it Angelita.
 After his assassination in 1961, the legendary barque was sold, used and renamed several times, and it then languished for several years in Panama.
 In the late 1970s Sea Cloud was bought and restored by the German-based Hansa Treuhand group for its Sea Cloud Cruises fleet, and today it is enjoyed by a discriminating clientele.
 Read more about the history of Sea Cloud and view photos of her interior rooms today.